How Long Does Hair Need To Be For Extensions?

 If you’re struggling to keep your hair healthy and growing long, you might want to look into strengthening treatments before you jump straight to extensions.

-Extensions can give you an immediate and satisfying solution, but they won’t fix the core problem, and might actually make it worse (see our article: My Hair Is So Thin After Extensions – How To Get Your Volume Back).
+Still, they won’t address the core problem, and might actually exacerbate it (see our article: My Hair Is So Thin After Extensions – How to Get Your Volume Back).

 If your hair is fragile, it can break under the weight of extensions.
-This is more likely to happen with keratin bond extensions and sewn-in weaves.

-The way both of these types of extensions are attached to the hair increases the pull on each individual hair strand, and if your hair is already weak, it can snap under the pressure.
+The way both of these types of extensions are attached to the hair increases the pull on each hair strand, and if your hair is already weak, it can snap under the pressure.

-If you have fragile hair but you’re still determined to wear extensions, we’d recommend going with clip-ins because they are temporary.
-They won’t cause constant, 24/7 pulling on your hair.
-You can remove them when you’re not going out and this will allow your hair to grow and remain strong.
+You can remove them when you’re not going out, and this will allow your hair to grow and remain strong.

 If clip-ins aren’t your thing and you want something more permanent, beaded extensions and tape-in extensions are the next best thing.
-Both of these extensions are gentle enough, especially if done by a professional who can take extra care knowing that your hair is fragile.

 Related Articles